 Spring (April to June) — The Best Overall Time to Visit

-Summer (July to August) — Vibrant but Crowded
+Summer (July to August) — Lively but Crowded

-Summer brings the longest days and warmest weather (20°C to 30°C / 68°F to 86°F), but also the largest crowds and highest prices.
-Heat waves are becoming more common, with temperatures occasionally exceeding 35°C (95°F).
-However, summer also brings unique experiences: Paris Plages transforms sections of the Seine riverbanks into urban beaches, the Fete de la Musique fills every corner with live music on June 21st, and Bastille Day (July 14th) delivers spectacular fireworks at the Eiffel Tower.
-Many Parisians leave the city in August, giving certain neighborhoods a more relaxed, local feel.
-Note that some smaller restaurants and shops close for annual holidays during this period.
+Summer hands you the longest days and the warmest weather (20°C to 30°C / 68°F to 86°F), along with the thickest crowds and the steepest prices.
+Heat waves are showing up more often, occasionally pushing past 35°C (95°F).
+It earns its keep with events you can’t get any other month: Paris Plages turns stretches of the Seine’s banks into city beaches, the Fete de la Musique floods every corner with live music on June 21st, and Bastille Day on July 14th sets off fireworks over the Eiffel Tower.
+Plenty of Parisians clear out in August, which leaves some neighborhoods quieter and more local-feeling, though a fair number of smaller restaurants and shops close for their own holidays.

 Autumn (September to November) — A Local Favorite

-Autumn is arguably the most atmospheric time to experience Paris.
-September retains summer’s warmth without the peak-season crowds, October brings stunning fall foliage to parks and tree-lined boulevards, and November ushers in the first Christmas markets and festive lights.
-Temperatures gradually cool from 20°C to 8°C (68°F to 46°F).
-Cultural life kicks into high gear with Paris Fashion Week, the Nuit Blanche all-night art festival, and the Montmartre Wine Harvest Festival.
-Hotel prices drop significantly after mid-September, making this excellent value for budget-conscious travelers.
+Ask Parisians their favorite season and a lot of them say autumn.
+September keeps summer’s warmth without summer’s lines, October turns the parks and the long boulevards gold, and November brings the first Christmas markets and strings of festive lights.
+Temperatures drift down from 20°C to 8°C (68°F to 46°F).
+The cultural calendar wakes up too, with Paris Fashion Week, the all-night Nuit Blanche art festival, and the Montmartre Wine Harvest Festival.
+Hotel rates fall off sharply after mid-September, which makes this the value sweet spot for anyone watching their budget.

 Winter (December to March) — Festive and Affordable